soarlab/FPTaylor/README.md

 Requirements:

-- [OCaml](http://ocaml.org/) with a native compiler (do not forget `make opt` if you are building from source code)
+- [OCaml](http://ocaml.org/) with a native compiler (do not forget `make opt` if you are building from source code).
+  The easiest way to install OCaml on Ubuntu is
+    sudo apt-get install ocaml

 - [Z3](https://github.com/Z3Prover/z3) (optional)